Fast {\large\it Cl-}type inhibitory neuron with delayed feedback has non-markov output statistics

+where the transition function $\mathbf{P}(s\mid s')$ gives the probability density to find at the beginning of an ISI an impulse in the line with time to live $s$ provided that at the beginning of the previous ISI, there was an impulse with time to live $s'$.
+In the stationary regime, the pdf $f(s)$ must satisfy the following equation

+Now, the question of existence and uniqueness of the stationary regime might be resolved by analyzing Eqs. (\ref{transtep}) and (\ref{trans}) for convergence and uniqueness.
+This is expected to do in another paper.
+In this paper we assume that sequence $\{f_n^{inh}(s)\}$ of pdfs generated by Eq. (\ref{transtep}) converges to some pdf for any initial $f_0(s)$, and admit that there might be different limiting distributions for different $f_0(s)$.

-It appeared that the structure of $f^{inh}(s)$ is exactly the same as it was found in \cite{Vidybida2015} for the excitatory case.
-This structure is as follows \footnote{The proof can be found in \cite{Vidybida2015}.}$^,$ \footnote{Compare this with \cite[Eqs.
+The exact expression for $\mathbf{P}(s\mid s')$ is found in \cite[Eqs.(11)-(13)]{Vidybida2015}.
+It appears that the structure of $f^{inh}(s)$, which follows from (\ref{trans}) is exactly the same as it has been found in \cite{Vidybida2015} for the excitatory case.
+This structure is as follows \footnote{Compare this with \cite[Eqs.
 (14)-(16)]{Vidybida2008a}, where $f(s)$ is calculated exactly for the binding neuron model.}

 where $a>0$ and $g(s)$ is bounded continuous function vanishing out of interval $]0;\Delta[$.